Buying infoBuyer Information

 • SETTING UP A BANK ACCOUNT: All transactions are in Euros.
 You will need to set up a Greek bank account to pay for your legal advice, transfer money and pay bills.
 There are foreign exchange brokers that can transfer large amounts to Greece according to the business rate.
 Payment of utility bills can be set up very easily by direct debit via the bank, and money can be transferred online.

 • THE “PINK SLIP”: The ‘pink slip’ for wire transfers of money from abroad.
 If the buyer cannot justify the amount of money they have spent, the Greek tax authorities will assign it as unreported income and the buyer will be assessed income tax.

 • INSURANCE: If you intend to use your home only for holidays, insurance can be arranged through your Greek Bank for fire and storm damage.
-However insurance for theft may only available if you live in your property throughout the year.
-There are company's in the UK that can offer full insurance (3rd party for example).
+However, insurance for theft may only available if you live in your property throughout the year.
+There are companies in the UK that can offer full insurance (3rd party, for example).

 • LAWYERS ('DIKIGOROS'): Get an English-speaking lawyer.
-The British Consul's provide list of recommended lawyers.
-Beware of buying a property that belongs to more than three family members.
-And take photocopies of everything.
+The British Council provides a list of recommended lawyers.
+Beware of buying a property that belongs to more than three family members and take photocopies of everything.
 The lawyer conducts the title search at the relevant land registry.

 • PUBLIC NOTARY (SYMVOLEOGRAPHOS): The notary public is independent of either the seller or the purchaser.
 He draws up the contract for transfer of property and the various terms and conditions contained therein.